nyx-space/hifitime/README.md

 # Features

+ * [x] Initialize a high precision Epoch from the system time in UTC
  * [x] Leap seconds (as announced by the IETF on a yearly basis)
  * [x] UTC representation with ISO8601 formatting
  * [x] Trivial support of time arithmetic (e.g. `2.hours() + 3.seconds()`)